Xtremilicious/projectlearn-project-based-learning/CONTRIBUTE.md

     yarn install
     yarn run dev

-Note: Make sure you are on Node version `16.19.0` and below.
-You can install and manage multiple Node versions using [Node Version Manager](https://github.com/nvm-sh/nvm)

 Thank you for your contributions!
 If you think there is anything to improve with the guidelines or any kind of constructive criticism, please create an issue [here](https://github.com/Xtremilicious/projectlearn-project-based-learning/issues/new) with the details.